MatthewPierson/CheckNonceGUI/README.md

 `sudo open /Applications/CheckNonceGUI.app/Contents/MacOS/CheckNonceGUI`

-This will allow you to see what is happening when the app is launched and for you to take a screen shot of the output in the terminal window that this command opens.
+This will allow you to see what is happening when the app is launched and for you to take a screen shot of the output in the terminal window that this command opens to send to me so I can help fix the issue.

 ## Device Support